-With smart video marketing, you can solve both of these problems – catch the attention of potential customers and convert viewers into loyal supporters.
-Not to mention many other benefits that we’ve covered in our Video Marketing 101 blog post.
+With smart video marketing, you can solve both of these problems – catch the attention of your market and convert viewers into loyal supporters.
+Not to mention other benefits that we’ve covered in our Video Marketing 101 blog post.

 If you run a new start-up that hasn’t been backed yet, a quality pre-launch video campaign is too much of a luxury.
 We get it.
 You need to save money for the basics like production and administrative costs.

 However, unless you are absolutely confident in your product, or have to keep it a secret before launch, you need at least some pre-launch video marketing.

 Both crowdfunding videos and investor videos have the same goal – to raise money for the company.
 However, because the audiences and stakes differ, you need a unique approach to each of these fundraising strategies.

 Below, you will find the guidelines for both.
 Alternatively, if you are a fully-funded startup with a tested product ready to hit the market, you can skip ahead to the last part of this article.

 Dozens of new startups come to platforms like Kickstarter every day to market their “next big thing”, all fighting for their piece of the pie.
 So how can you effectively compete for the funding there?